GoogleChrome/web.dev/src/site/content/en/blog/native-file-system/index.md

 ### Open a directory and enumerate its contents

-To enumerate all files in a directory, call `chooseFileSystemEntries()` with the `type` option set to `'openDirectory'`.
+To enumerate all files in a directory, call `chooseFileSystemEntries()` with the `type` option set to `'open-directory'`.
 The user selects a directory in a picker, after which a [`FileSystemDirectoryHandle`][fs-dir-handle] is returned, which lets you enumerate and access the directory's files.